Online slot regulation in Australia: What's important to know?

 ---|---|

-License | International License Required |
+License | International license required |

-SSL Security | Data Encryption and Secure Information Transfer |
+SSL Security | Data Encryption and Secure Communications |

-RTP | Transparent return level (specified in% on each slot) |
+RTP | Transparent return rate (specified in% on each slot) |

 Honest RNG | Certified Random Number Generator |

-Volatility Control | The player knows the risk and frequency of winnings |
+Controlling volatility | Player knows the risk and frequency of winnings |

 Who monitors compliance with the rules

-- ASIC - financial control (influence on payment methods);
+- ASIC - financial control (impact on payment methods);

-What to pay attention to players?
+What should players pay attention to?

 FAQ